wombleton/gitlaw-nz/acts/C/Corrections Act 2004.md

     *   (a) means a lawyer (within the meaning of the [Lawyers and Conveyancers Act 2006][378]) who represents a prisoner; and

-    *   (b) includes, in relation to any member of the armed forces detained in a prison, any other member of the armed forces responsible for representing that member in the Court Martial or other proceedings
+    *   (b) includes, in relation to any member of the Armed Forces detained in a prison, any other member of the Armed Forces responsible for representing that member in the Court Martial or other proceedings

     _mail_ means any letter, package, parcel, or postcard sent or delivered to or by a prisoner